iter8-tools/iter8/mkdocs/docs/concepts/whatisiter8.md

 # What is Iter8?

 **Iter8** is a metrics-driven experimentation and release engineering platform.

-Iter8 is designed for **DevOps, SRE, and MLOps teams** interested in maximizing release velocity and business value of their apps while protecting end-user experience.
+Iter8 enables **DevOps/MLOps/SRE teams** to maximize release velocity and business value of apps while protecting end-user experience.

 ***

-Use Iter8 for SLO validation, A/B(/n) testing with business metrics, chaos injection, dark launch, canaries, progressive rollouts with advanced traffic engineering, and their hybrids.

-Integrate with Helm, Istio, Linkerd, Litmus, Knative, KFServing, Seldon, and more.

-***

 ## What is an Iter8 experiment?
 Iter8 defines a Kubernetes resource called **Experiment** that automates the release engineering process as shown below.
+Use Iter8 for SLO validation, A/B(/n) testing with business metrics, chaos injection, dark launch, canaries, progressive rollouts with advanced traffic engineering, and their hybrids.

 ![Process automated by an Iter8 experiment](../images/whatisiter8.png)

+***

+## Key Features

 ***